kyilmaz2421/ImageRepository/README.md

 The ability to change the title and the option to add, remove, or change the description of a specific post.

-## SEARCH
+## SEARCH & GET

 Based on the inputted search string the system does a regex substring match on the titles and returns the relevant images posted.

-By default upon landing on the front page there is no specific search query made and all images are loaded in.
+By default upon landing on the front page there is no specific search query made and only 10 images are sent at a time.
+The limit of images sent can be changed through a url query and the backend will handle this.

+Please